Wiki · Concept · Last reviewed June 25, 2026

 RFC 9700 says the resource owner password credentials grant must not be used, because it exposes the resource owner's credentials to the client and trains users to enter credentials outside the authorization server.
 It also recommends client authentication where feasible and recommends asymmetric client authentication such as mutual TLS or signed JWTs.

-Audit trails should preserve the authorization server, issuer, client ID, redirect URI, PKCE method, granted scopes, resource indicators or audience values, token class, refresh-token protection, client authentication method, and agent run.
+Audit trails should preserve the authorization server, issuer, client ID, redirect URI, PKCE method, granted scopes, resource indicators or audience values, token class, refresh-token protection, client authentication method, resource server, and agent run.
 Logs should not store authorization codes, access tokens, refresh tokens, client secrets, private keys, or full signed assertions.

 Defense Pattern